 Available on: Windows, macOS, iOS, Android, and Web

-Part of the Office 365 package, Teams is Microsoft’s communication tool geared toward large enterprises.
+Part of the Microsoft 365 and Office 365 packages, Teams is Microsoft’s communication tool geared toward large enterprises.
 Aside from the usuals – chat, audio and video calls, and screen-sharing – Teams stands out for its deep integration with the Office 365 range of tools, allowing teams to collaborate on virtually any type of document.

 Top Teams features:

-Pricing: Essentials from $5 user/month; Premium from $12.50 user/month.
+Pricing: Essentials from $4 user/month; Business Standard from $12.50 user/month.
 A limited free tool aims to push you toward a Microsoft subscription.

 Available on: iOS, Android, Windows, macOS, Linux